 Fangyuan Zheng started her career in France as the marketing communication executive for one of the top 5 Grands Crus Classés of Bordeaux.
 She then moved on to strengthen her commercial experience by working in China for a French Banking Group as China Brand Ambassador.
 Since 2012, Fangyuan has been working for Château Margaux as the Business Development Manager for Mainland China.
 Recently, both Hong Kong, Macao and Taiwan have been added to her responsibilities.
 With her sound understanding of the market, she supports all the key importers and end consumers of Château Margaux.
 Fangyuan has a Master’s Degree in “Viticulture and Oenology” from Bordeaux University.

 Their work is an integral part of the terroir.
 They prune, train, tie and protect their vine as needed throughout the year.
-Vineyard Manager Julien Boiteau has overseen the vineyard workers since 2005, while also supervising the upkeep of the gardens, under the watchful eye of Head Gardener Bertrand Caster.
+Vineyard Manager Julien Cazenave oversees the vineyard workers while also supervising the upkeep of the gardens, under the watchful eye of Head Gardener Bertrand Castet.